cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 ### RUNNING THE SIMULATION
 - First, run `generate_data_for_trading_pair.py` and make sure to have the folder `src/datasets`.
 Feel free to delete the placeholder file `.empty`.
 This creates the csv files that are used for static backtesting throughout this project.
 - then, run a neural network file of your choice for analysis.
-Note that depending which neural network you are running, they might implement only some aspects of the actual neural network in the paper as well as evaluate the data differently.
+Note that depending on which neural network you are running, they might implement only some aspects of the actual neural network in the paper as well as evaluate the data differently.

 Make sure, you are using the CPU mode on laptop.
 Optionally, you can use the GPU mode where the support has been implemented.